 A visual barrier or physical reference must be used during training for containment systems or if the boundary wire is moved until the animal has learnt the new boundary.

 It is strongly recommended that a physical barrier, such as a fence, is used in conjunction with the containment system, as well as assisting in containment this provides a visual reminder of the boundary.
 In addition, your local municipal council may not consider an electronic containment system adequate to meet the legal requirements for confinement to property.
 Owners are advised to check with their local council.

 Containment collars do not prevent other animals from entering the property so where there is no physical barrier in place the safety of the contained dog may be compromised.
-Owners need to take action to provide protection for their animals from other animals (i.e. a straying dog) entering the property.
+Owners need to take action to provide protection for their animals from other animals (such as, a straying dog) entering the property.